-If you don’t know where to start with finding out this type of intimate information try out the STARSsex talk.
+If you don’t know where to start with finding out this type of intimate information try out the STARS copulation talk.
 It walks you through everything from STDs to relationship intentions, in an easy to remember step by step system.
 Whatever system you use, make sure you’re having these crucial conversations and taking note about each of your partners!
 To ensure you don’t get their information mixed up, save it to their contact information.

 Checking Any Insecurities

 The reality is in every relationship insecurities and jealousy comes up.
-They aren’t always about sex or other people, sometimes it’s about money or time.
+They aren’t always about copulation or other people, sometimes it’s about money or time.
 Whatever it is, being poly doesn’t magically evolve you beyond jealousy.
 Which is too bad, I know!

 The first thing to remember is that your partner’s other partner has different needs.
 There’s no reason to be jealous because your partner isn’t giving the both (or however many) of you the same things.
 In fact, you probably wouldn’t be happy if your partner treated all of their partners the same.